Read more about how Linkam’s mechanical testing systems (MFS and TST350) have been used by researchers.

 Researchers at Reading Scientific Services Ltd. (RSSL) performed tensile testing on both chicken and plant-based chicken alternative samples.

-Linkam’s mechanical testing system was used to study the mechanical integrity and adhesive properties of polymer coatings.
+Researchers in Switzerland used Linkam’s mechanical testing system to study the mechanical integrity and adhesive properties of polymer coatings.

-Researchers at the University of Bath develop understanding of novel materials with single-walled carbon nanotubes using Linkam’s tensile stages.
+Researchers at the University of Bath, UK develop understanding of novel materials with single-walled carbon nanotubes using Linkam’s tensile stages.

 Researchers at the National Chemical Laboratory, India, explain how Linkam’s TST350 (now MFS) can be used to calculate the essential work of fracture for polymeric materials.

-Researchers use Linkam’s TST350 (now replaced by the updated MFS) to study biomaterials for corneal replacement.
+Researchers from the University of Liverpool used Linkam’s TST350 (now replaced by the updated MFS) to study biomaterials for corneal replacement.

-Researchers in Lausanne use Linkam’s mechanical testing system to study the effect of temperature on the adhesion of transparent thin film electrodes on polymers.
+Researchers in Lausanne, Switzerland, used Linkam’s mechanical testing system to study the effect of temperature on the adhesion of transparent thin film electrodes on polymers.

 Research papers

-Researchers use the Linkam MFS to image and measure the tensile properties of nanocomposite samples synthesised by coagulation spinning using carbon nanotubes.
+Researchers used Linkam’s TST350, now MFS to image and measure the tensile properties of nanocomposite samples synthesised by coagulation spinning using carbon nanotubes.